 Flat End Mill vs. Engraving Bit

-Traditionally, we’ve recommended using flat end mills when milling PCBs on the Bantam Tools Desktop PCB Milling Machine.
+Traditionally, we’ve recommended using flat end mills when milling PCBs on the Bantam Tools Milling Machine.
 Flat end mills have many advantages.
 Their straight profiles and consistent diameters ensure that milled traces are of a consistent width, even if the FR-1 PCB blank used isn’t perfectly flat.
 Flat end mills are also great at clearing large areas of material, and large flat end mills can remove material very quickly.

 Flat end mills do have downsides, however.
 Smaller tools, particularly 1/64" and smaller, are fragile and can be easy to snap.
 To avoid breakage, they require slower feeds and speeds, multiple passes, and can result in long milling jobs.

 Engraving bits are a fantastic alternative to flat end mills for some milling traces and pads.
 Because engraving bits are tapered, they’re made of more metal and are stronger and less prone to breaking than their end mill counterparts.
 Even very narrow engraving bits can mill successfully at comparatively high speeds and in only one pass.
 This makes them a great solution for quickly milling circuit boards with small features, and the recommended option for milling all traces that are too small to be milled with a 1/32" flat end mill.